isotoma/isotoma.recipe.varnish/README.rst

 telnet
-    Offer a management interface on the specified address and port. (format: address:port) Will generate a varnishadm wrapper in bin dir with the -T address:port already provided
+    Offer a management interface on the specified address and port. (format: address:port) Will generate a varnishadm wrapper in bin dir with the -T address:port already provided cachehtml
+    By default HTML is explicitly excluded from being cached, to avoid various broken configurations we've seen.
+If you really want to cache HTML pages, set this to 'on'

 License
 -------